CanadianShield/CustomClaimProvider/README.md

 <p align="center" width="100%">
     <img width="70%" src="./images/Troubleshooting-AADSTS1100001-400-1.png">
 </p>
-Validate that "When a HTTP request is received" step doesn't have a parameter.
+➡️Validate that "When a HTTP request is received" step doesn't have a parameter.

 ### HTTP 403
 <p align="center" width="100%">